danelee2601/supervised-FCN/README.md

 ![Architecture of FCN](.imgs/fcn.png)

 This repository offers a supervised-training code of FCN on all the subset datasets of the UCR archive.
+The datasets are automatically downloaded when relevant codes are executed.
+They, also, can be manually downloaded [here](https://figshare.com/articles/dataset/UCR_Archive_2018/21359775).
 The trained FCN will be used to compute the FID (Fréchet Inception Distance) score for evaluation of generated time series.

 # `pip` installation